 The CHIS (spycops) Bill is in the Lords at the moment.
 The Minister couldn’t tell me if criminals who are authorised as police spies will be able to keep the proceeds of any criminal activity during the period when they are immune from prosecution.
 At the moment criminal proceeds are often confiscated by the state.
 Will they be taxed instead?
 I have written asking again…

-Continue reading “Will state authorised spies keep the money they make from crimes?”Category: Other issues
+Continue reading “Will state authorised spies keep the money they make from crimes?”HS2 opposition and alternatives

 We should cancel HS2 and reallocate all public funds to a zero carbon transport future – why the Green Party voted to oppose HS2.